MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

 # Work with variables

-Variables let you save responses from your customers in a virtual agent conversation so that you can reuse them later in the conversation path.
+Variables let you save responses from your customers in a conversation with a virtual agent so that you can reuse them later in the conversation.

 You can use variables to create logical expressions that dynamically route the customer down different paths, depending on the customer's response.
 You can also use variables to generate dynamic content tailored to the customer’s previous responses.